FracturedDiamond/VirtualReality_Portfolio/README.md

 - **_Development_**

   This is the development project from chapter one, setting up a simple diorama scene.
+The player can just look around, no other implementation as of yet.

   _Scene View_